ApourtArtt/CppTester/README.md

 # CppTester

 Header-only simple unit tester for C++.
+Works only with C++20, GCC 11+, Clang 12+ and MSVC 19+ are supported.
+The latter requires to add a flag to enable the new preprocessor handler (`/experimental:preprocessor `), since the current one is buggy.

 ## Why ?
 I don't know if I am too stupid or what, but I found making unit testing in C++ was a pain, so I wrote this.